 Apply to be an NCGrowth Analyst

-NCGrowth is seeking highly-motivated MBA students with a wide range of skills and professional experiences to work on business assistance projects in rural and economically distressed areas of North Carolina.
+NCGrowth is seeking highly-motivated graduate students with a wide range of skills and professional experiences – business, planning, public policy, environmental sciences, etc – to work on impactful economic development research projects in rural and economically distressed parts of North Carolina.

 Analysts work with NCGrowth staff, university faculty, and community and business leaders on projects such as:

 Analysts work remotely with occasional required travel.
-A typical project consists of 100 hours of work over the course of a semester.
+A typical project consists of 100 hours of work over the course of a summer or semester.
 Compensation is $20/hr.

 NCGrowth is a university center that helps businesses and communities create good jobs and equitable opportunities through applied research and technical assistance.
 In partnership with other universities and community organizations, NCGrowth provides technical assistance to businesses and governments on economic development and entrepreneurship projects.
 Since 2012 NCGrowth has helped to create over 400 jobs and worked with more than 60 clients.
-To learn more, please visit our website www.NCGrowth.unc.edu.
+To learn more, browse our project archive.

 "With Shure Foods, I developed an inventory system for the company that is now being utilized.
 This E-TAP project was one of the most challenging and rewarding projects so far in my career."